With the warm weather comes outdoor sports, activities and exercise. This increase in activity leads to an increase in the potential for injuries.

 From stepping up your at home workout to simply running around outside with your kids, it’s easy to become too preoccupied with the fun and warmer weather to realize you’re at risk for getting hurt.

 “When it’s winter and icy, people are on the lookout for risks, but not so much in the summer.
-When the temperatures rise, we see an increase in the number of fractures, strain injuries and more,” says Michael Sobolewski, DO, FAAOS, a board-certified orthopaedic surgeon at Geisinger Lewistown Hospital specializing in sports medicine and joint replacement.
+When the temperatures rise, we see an increase in the number of fractures, strain injuries and more,” says Michael Sobolewski, DO, FAAOS, an orthopaedic surgeon at Geisinger Lewistown Hospital specializing in sports medicine and joint replacement.

 Here are some simple steps to take to make sure you have a safe and injury-free summer.